 On January 16, 2014, our Board of Directors approved a 3-for-1 forward stock split with respect to the Company's common stock.
 Stockholders received three shares of common stock for every one share of common stock owned on the record date of February 3, 2014.
 The forward stock split was effective as of the close of trading on February 11, 2014.
 The additional shares were distributed as of the close of business on February 11, 2014.
 In connection with the forward stock split, the Company's authorized shares of common stock also increased from 10,000,000 shares to 30,000,000 shares.
-All data for common stock, options and warrants have been adjusted to reflect the 3-for-1 forward stock split for all periods presented.
-In addition, all common stock prices, and per share data for all periods presented have been adjusted to reflect the 3-for-1 forward stock split.
+All data for common stock, options and warrants have been adjusted to reflect the 3-for-1 forward stock split for all periods presented have been adjusted to reflect the 3-for-1 forward stock split.